oganm/5eInteractiveSheet/README.md

 Installation
 ------------

 I haven't been updating this repository for some time now and people who use the windows installer have been reporting issues.
-Follow the Linux instructions to get the latest version of the application or use the online version.
+Follow the Linux/Mac instructions to get the latest version of the application or use the online version.
+If you want to see the latest source code, see [here](https://github.com/oganm/import5eChar/tree/master/inst/app).

 ### Windows